 After your tour, you can grab a drink or two at the Shanghai Tunnel Bar just a couple of blocks away.
 An underground establishment with a great menu selection of food, beers, and cocktails.
 We love the Crouching Tiger, a concoction of Pendelton whiskey, fresh ginger, lemonade and ginger ale, to keep you cool and refreshed for your journey back above ground.

 St. John’s Bridge

-St. John’s Bridge spans the Willamette River, and Cathedral Park sits under the bridge.
-Dating back to 1931 when work was completed on the cable suspension bridge, it was once the longest bridge of its kind west of the Mississippi River.
+St. John’s Bridge spans the Willamette River, while Cathedral Park lies beneath, with great views of the bridge.
+Dating back to 1931 when work was completed on this cable suspension bridge, it was once the longest bridge of its kind west of the Mississippi River.
 The Gothic architecture makes for an impressive sight, definitely worthy of a few pictures to add to your vacation album.

 World Forestry Center

-The World Forestry Center can be found in Washington Park.
-Anyone who ever wanted to learn more about trees will enjoy exploring this museum.
-With exhibits to present Pacific Northwest forests and their integral role in wood production, animal habitats, ecology and recreation, you can’t help but be entertained while you learn.
+The World Forestry Center can be found in Washington Park, a 458 acre section of land that hosts a variety of museums and gardens.
+Anyone who ever wanted to learn more about trees will love exploring this museum.
+With exhibits to present Pacific Northwest forests and their integral role in wood production, animal habitats, ecology, and recreation, you can’t help but be entertained while you learn.
 You’ll also find a wide array of exhibits to educate visitors about the importance of global forests.

-Step outside of the ordinary as you explore all of these things to do in Portland.
+Step out of the ordinary as you explore all of these things to do in Portland.
+A city filled with experiences unlike any other, you’ll never run out of things to do and see here.
+We hope you take the time to check out all of these cool places in Portland, Oregon.
 This exciting city has much more to offer than you may realize.